 austin is my username and

 tchncs.de is the name of the server I’m on.
-You cannot change it later!
+You cannot change it later, as using a new username or a different homeserver requires registering a new account (you may migrate data, however).
 Furthermore, if you deactivate the account, no one else can have this MXID again!
 You can, however, change the display name, as well as your avatar.